 This Southern fresh peach pie is one of the first things you’ll want to make once the farmers markets open.
 The scent of the peaches is so strong it’s like you’ve walked into a candy store.

-This fresh peach pie is deliciously spiced.
-It’s made with fresh farmers market peaches, topped with whipped topping or served warm from the oven with vanilla ice cream.
+The pie is deliciously spiced with cinnamon, ginger and cardamom.
+Serve it with whipped topping or warm from the oven with vanilla ice cream.

 You can’t ask for more than that on a beautiful summer day!